 ☎️ Phone: +39 06 446 3554

 The Yellow Hostel Rome features a range of room types.
 Their private rooms are around €100/night for two people, whilst the dorm rooms are as cheap as €20/person/night!
-Click here to see the price for your dates on Hostelworld.

-The pillow and bed linen was clean and of a decent quality, and everything including the mattress and pillow very comfy.
-The room also featured its own balcony, which was a nice touch.
-It didn’t have a nice view (it looked out over the back on the other buildings) but still meant that air flow was never an issue.
-The room also had air-conditioning but I can’t remember if there was a control for this in the room.
+The pillow and bed linen was clean and of decent quality, and everything, including the mattress and pillow very comfy.
+The room also featured a balcony, which was a nice touch.
+It didn’t have a decent view (it looked out over the back of the other buildings) but still meant that airflow was never an issue.
+There was also air-conditioning, but I can’t remember if there was a control for this in the room.

-If you’ve read my other reviews, you’ll know that I’m very particular about bathrooms.
-I’m grossed out by even a tiny amount of dirt or mould.
-The ensuite bathroom in my room was totally fine – clean and stylish but perhaps in need of some new tiling in the shower.
-Not that there was anything wrong with it but it was definitely starting to show signs of how much use it had had over the years.
+If you’ve read my other reviews, you’ll know that I’m very particular about bathrooms, as I’m grossed out by even a tiny amount of dirt or mould.
+The ensuite bathroom in my room was totally fine – clean and stylish but perhaps needed some new tiling in the shower.
+There was nothing wrong, but it was definitely starting to show signs of how much use it had had over the years.

-I didn’t eat breakfast here which was a big omission on my part as brunch isn’t really a thing in Rome so I didn’t usually eat till lunchtime because I wasn’t sure what gluten-free options are a part of breakfast in Italy.
-Anyway, having tried the tacos at the Yellow Bar I can attest to the fact that the food here is very good.
+I didn’t eat breakfast here, which was a big omission as brunch isn’t really a thing in Rome, so I didn’t usually eat till lunchtime because I wasn’t sure what gluten-free options are a part of breakfast in Italy.
+Anyway, having tried the tacos at the Yellow Bar, I can attest that the food here is delicious.